nick-poole/cliftonbey/README.md

 1/18/25

+feat: added sitemap.xml and robots.txt for SEO optimization and search engine indexing.
+Fixed broken links across the site to enhance navigation and user experience.

 feat: implement hybrid favicon setup and enhanced Web App Manifest

 - Added favicon.ico with 16x16, 32x32, and 96x96 resolutions for legacy and modern browser support